-The OfS funds the strategic interventions in health education disciplines (SIHED) programme.
-It is expected to run for three years, starting in 2017-18, with a budget of £1 million per year.
+The OfS funded the strategic interventions in health education disciplines (SIHED) programme.
+It started in January 2018 and ran until March 2021, with a budget of £1 million per year.

 - increase awareness of allied health disciplines

 - increase understanding of, and demand for, higher education courses in small specialist allied health disciplines